YBIO/SurveyCSS/README.md

 Feature-based visualization is an explicit way to visualize the semantic clusters during CL steps.
 For example, TSNE and CAM-series are potential manners to assist the result analysis.

 ### Cite this repo
-If this project is mentioned in other areas, please cite it as
+If this project is helpful, please consider citing it as
 ```
 @article{yuan2023survey,
   title={A Survey on Continual Semantic Segmentation: Theory, Challenge, Method and Application},